open-olive/loop-development-kit/ldk/node/docsExtra/loop.md

 ### Storage

-You can store and retrieve user credentials and other data with the {@link StorageSensor} accessible from {@link HostSensors.storage}.
+You can store and retrieve user credentials and other data with the {@link StorageSensor} accessible from {@link LoopSensors.storage}.

 ```javascript